josephryan/tmppolar/README.md

 ### general.md

-instructions for setting up your own system
+instructions for running these analyses on your own system

+### 01-SCRIPTS

+utility scripts used in these analyses